hmrtn/q-diplomacy/README.md

 # quadratic-diplomacy

-Use this general purpose dApp skeleton to begin squaring diplomacy!
+Use this general purpose dApp skeleton to begin the quadratic diplomatic quest!

 ## Getting Started